 Our extensive, well-supported network of partners offers the solutions needed to scale AWP in one platform: Autodesk Construction Cloud.

 O3 Solutions: This modern SaaS platform leverages Advanced Work Packaging and agile methods to help construction firms improve productivity, safety, quality, and predictability.

 Datum 360: The connected data platform is designed for managing Engineering Information and Asset Management data requirements.

 iConstruct: The BIM software for Autodesk® Navisworks® improves project performance, and drives collaboration and efficiency across the project lifecycle by ensuring a high-quality conditioned model.

 BlackSmithSoft: The cloud-based platform combines all project-essential elements in one place such as 3D models, schedules, constraints, costs, budgets, documents, field progress, and dashboard reporting.

 Intelliwave: This platform supports the identification and tracking of construction materials, equipment, and tools on all sizes of industrial, infrastructure, and buildings projects.

 Traditional advanced work packaging applications are monolithic in nature, making them difficult to implement.
 They’re often bloated with unnecessary solutions.
 This is where Autodesk comes in, providing an accessible, scalable way to leverage the benefits of AWP.
-To learn more about AWP, join Autodesk at the upcoming AWP Conference on October 26 –27, 2021.
+To learn more about AWP, join Autodesk at an upcoming AWP Conference.

 For more information about making AWP scalable for your projects, visit our AWP page.